Fisheries control

 Set up in 2005 and active since 2007, EFCA has improved enforcement and coordination by pooling EU and national means for the control, inspection and monitoring of fishing activities, using joint deployment plans as its main instrument.
 The Control Regulation assigned new powers to EFCA in order to enhance its effectiveness.
 EFCA operations are funded by three sources: the EU budget, payment for services provided to the Member States and income from publications, training and other services that it provides.

-The EFCA’s mission is defined in Regulation (EU) 2019/473.
+EFCA’s mission is defined in Regulation (EU) 2019/473.
 This includes cooperation with the European Border and Coast Guard Agency and the European Maritime Safety Agency, each within its mandate, with the aim of increasing the efficiency of coastguard functions such as maritime safety, security, search and rescue, border control, fisheries control, general law enforcement and environmental protection.
 The European Maritime Safety Agency provides integrated maritime services, based on ship reporting systems and other surveillance tools, to the European Border and Coast Guard Agency and EFCA.
-These information services include the detection, identification and tracking of vessels, the monitoring of departure points and anomaly detection, which facilitate the identification of IUU fishing.
+These information services include the detection, identification and tracking of vessels and the monitoring of departure points and anomaly detection, which facilitate the identification of IUU fishing.

 Role of the European Parliament

-Parliament has been co-legislator under the ordinary legislative procedure since the adoption of the Treaty of Lisbon, playing a central role in the development of the CFP and its fisheries control system.
-In particular, Parliament has played a key role in the long process of setting up the revised control system.
+Parliament has been co-legislator under the ordinary legislative procedure since the adoption of the Treaty of Lisbon, playing a central role in the revision of the fisheries control system.
+It also reviews the EFCA’s annual report and approves the discharge of its budget.

 Irina Popescu